tobiasschmidt89/tobiasschmidt.me/src/pages/now.md

 🎶 Practicing [Cahir's Kitchen](https://thesession.org/tunes/1090) song on my low D [tin whistle](/tunes/).

 🐉 Playing Dungeons & Dragons 5e both as a Halfling Calligrapher Warlock called Nim Inkwell 🧙🏻 and a Tabaxi Barbarian called Ban K'nurr an Tauira 😸.
 I am also a Dungeon Master in a custom campaign that plays in the beautiful and peaceful region around Sí Bheg, Sí Mhor when suddenly a dark ancient cult arises.
-Currently I am playing online due to COVID restrictions.
+Currently, I am playing online due to COVID restrictions.

 💪 Testing the minimalist Calisthenics program by [Kyle Boggeman](https://www.kboges.com/).